-We are very pleased about your interest in our company.
+We appreciate your interest in our company.
 Data protection has a particularly high priority for the management of traperto GmbH.
-The use of the Internet pages of the traperto GmbH is possible without any indication of personal data.
-However, if you want to use special services of our enterprise via our website, processing of personal data could become necessary.
+Internet Pages of the traperto GmbH can be used without any indication of personal data.
+If you want to make use of special services provided by our company via our website, processing of personal data could become necessary.

-If the processing of personal data is necessary and there is no legal basis for such processing, we generally obtain the consent of the data subject.
-The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject is always in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to traperto GmbH.
+If the processing of personal data is necessary and if there is no legal basis for such processing, we generally obtain the consent of the person involved.
+The processing of personal data, such as name, address, e-mail address, or telephone number of the data subject is always in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to traperto GmbH.
 By means of this data protection declaration, our company would like to inform the public about the type, scope and purpose of the personal data we collect, use and process.
-Furthermore, data subjects are informed of the rights to which they are entitled by means of this data protection declaration.
+Furthermore, data subjects will be informed of their rights to which they are entitled by means of this data protection declaration.

-As the controller responsible for processing, traperto GmbH has implemented numerous technical and organizational measures to ensure the most complete possible protection of personal data processed via this website.
-Nevertheless, internet-based data transmissions can generally have security gaps, so that absolute protection cannot be guaranteed.
+As the controller responsible for processing, traperto GmbH has implemented numerous technical and organizational measures to ensure the most complete protection possible of personal data processed via this website.
+Nevertheless, internet-based data transmissions can generally have security gaps, which is why absolute protection cannot be guaranteed.
 For this reason, every person concerned is free to transmit personal data to us in alternative ways, for example by telephone.

 1. An overview of data protection

 The data protection declaration of traperto GmbH is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
 Our data protection declaration should be legible and understandable for the general public as well as for our customers and business partners.
 To ensure this, we would like to explain the terms used in advance.

 We use the following terms, among others, in this data protection declaration:

 a) Personal data